Rexios80/uYouEnhanced-Distribution/README.md

    2. `FIREBASE_APP_ID` - The Firebase app ID
    3. `GC_BUCKET_NAME` - The name of the storage bucket
    4. `BUNDLE_ID` - The bundle ID of the re-signed app

+## When?

+The action checks for updates every 24 hours and will distribute the latest build if there is a new version

+The version check and distribution actions can also be manually triggered